A breathtaking view of the Mount Fuji summit at sunrise with hikers silhouetted against the morning sky.

 Travel Tips

 How Long Does It Take to Climb Mount Fuji?
-Complete Guide, Routes & Timing
+Complete Guide, Routes and Timing

 Introduction